mpky/UL-song-lyrics/README.md

 Use several unsupervised learning approaches to attempt to predict the genre of a song from its lyrics.
 Labeling each artist's genre by hand is very tedious, so any automation would save time and effort.

+#### Data

+The original data is sourced from (this)[https://www.kaggle.com/mousehead/songlyrics] Kaggle.
+Lyrics are originally from LyricsFreak.

 #### Implementation and Training

 I applied both TFIDF and CountVectorizer natural language processing techniques to create feature spaces out of a corpus of song lyrics.
 I then used K-Means, Mean Shift, and Spectral Clustering to try to detect underlying patterns to the lyrics.